MohamedElashri/Snibox/README.md

 # Snibox
-Snibox selfhosted snippet, an sqlite version for my personal use based on [pivpav](https://gitlab.com/pivpav/snibox-sqlite)
+Snibox selfhosted snippet, an sqlite version for my personal use based on [pivpav](https://gitlab.com/pivpav/snibox-sqlite) I will try to maintain and develop some new features as I need.
+Contributions are welcomed from everyone.

+## Changelog
+- Added `LaTeX` support
+- Added TOML support
+- Added Octave/Matlab support

+## Build
 To build this image use following command:

 ```bash